 The following questions are intended to define the scope of information sharing/receiving/transmitting within VA.
-NOTE: Question 6 on Privacy Threshold Analysis should be used to answer this question.

-4.1 With which internal organizations are facilities within the Area Boundary sharing/receiving/transmitting information with?
+4.1 With which internal organizations are facilities within the Area sharing/receiving/transmitting information with?
 What information is shared/received/transmitted, and for what purpose?
 How is the information transmitted?